Madana Mohini

 Madana Mohini is a 1953 Indian Tamil language film directed by M. L. Pathi.
 The film featured P. V. Narasimha Bharathi, C. R. Rajakumari and Pollachi Kamala in the lead roles.
+It was released on 14 March 1953.

 Plot

 A king who is a non-believer in God, has a son and two nieces.
 The nieces are very pious.
 One of them, Madana, performs prayers but the king does not like it.
 Madana guises herself as a male, gets out of the palace and joins a gang of robbers.
-The gang, like Robin Hood, robs the rich and help the poor.
+The gang robs the rich and helps the poor.
 The prince, also in disguise, meets Madana and tells her that he knows a secret way to the palace room where three precious stones are kept.
-They go together to rob but takes only one precious stone.
+They go together to rob but take only one precious stone.
 But both of them are found and arrested.
 The king discovers who they really are.
-He had an idea of marrying his son to the other niece, Mohini but now realises that his son wants to marry Madana.
-After many twists and turns finally the prince and Madana are united.
+He had an idea of marrying his son to the other niece, Mohini, but now realises that his son wants to marry Madana.
+After many twists and turns, finally, the prince and Madana are united.